-Our Audit Committee is composed of three members, each of whom the Board has determined to be an independent director as defined by the listing standards of the Nasdaq Stock Market.
+Our Audit Committee is composed of three members, each of whom the Board has determined to be an independent director as defined by the listing standards of the Nasdaq Stock Market and the federal securities laws.
 The duties of the Audit Committee are summarized in this proxy statement under "Committees of Our Board of Directors" on page 4 and are more fully described in the Audit Committee charter adopted by the Board of Directors.